 The Fees Committee meets regularly to review matters associated with fee collection, and matters referred to it by the Finance Officer and the Business Manager.
 It views a list of debtors to identify appropriate actions, and reviews fee relief applications, including the recommended write off of bad debts.
-The Committee consists of the Principal, Business Manager, Assistant Business Manager, Finance Officer and a Advisory Council member representative.
+The Committee consists of the Principal, Business Manager, Financial Accountant, Finance Officer and a parent representative from the Advisory Council.